 Ingrid tried everything: powder diets, pills and, of course, low-fat foods.
 But the weight kept creeping up, slowly, and in the fall of 2010 the scale displayed 309 lbs (140 kg).
 Everything felt heavy.
 Sugar cravings, hunger and emotional eating were a never-ending nightmare.

 All of my life I’ve been overweight and started emotional eating already as a child.
-I have always struggled with sugar cravings, been hungry almost constantly and my weight has yo-yoed through most of my life.
-The first time I felt fat and thought that I neeed to go on a diet, I was probably no more than 8-9 years old.
+I have always struggled with sugar cravings, been hungry almost constantly and my weight has yo-yoed throughout most of my life.
+The first time I felt fat and thought that I neeed to go on a diet, I was probably no more than 8 or 9 years old.

 My weight ended up at 309 lbs.
 (140 kg) and I reached a dead end, deeply depressed and everything was heavy and difficult.
 I had always been chubby, but I had never been this big before.
 Everyday life became hard and the limitations of what I could do increased steadily.

 Desperately, I tried everything, powder, bars, pills that would make the fat leave my body, and ate low-fat food, but nothing helped.
 My apetite was so big and it became even more impossible to control as I was always hungry.
 For a long time, I was convinced that it was fat that was making me fat, until I started reading about low carb (low-carb).
 I had tried it before but without really knowing what I was doing.
 I had only heard that it was good to avoid bread.